hamsternik/dotfiles/README.md

 Before I had Zsh with custom configuration and small set of scripts onboard, but that is all a history right now.
 The one thing you have to do is to install `fish` via Homebrew where the `brew-install` command already did that for you!

+There are multiple things that need to be comprehended, but SO so blessed to speed the process up.
+Here are some answers how to deal with $PATH variables and aliases:

+- [Modifying PATH with fish shell [closed].
+Command to add / modify PATH vars](https://stackoverflow.com/a/34401308/3527499);
+- [Modifying PATH with fish shell [closed].
+Basic variables for popular programming languages & tools](https://stackoverflow.com/a/63655568/3527499);

 ## Fonts

 I'm using `spaceship-prompt` as a default Zsh prompt after a long time trying to customize it on my own.
 It required `zsh` to be installed and [Powerline Font](https://github.com/powerline/fonts) as well.